BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Mod-Installation.md

 You will need to press on "BG3ModManager_Latest.zip" that is highlighted in red in the bottom.

 This will prompt a download.
 It will be a zip file.

+> You will need these: .NET Framework 4.7.2 and NET.
+7.0.13
+> Usually these will already be installed on your Windows system, but if you encounter problems with the usage of BG3MM, make sure you have .NET Framework 4.7.2 and NET.
+7.0.13 installed.
+{.is-info}

 ## 2. Set BG3MM up correctly